spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/prices-feature-walkthrough/priceproduct-module-details-reference-information.md

 ## Price dimension

 Starting from version 2.0.0 of the PriceProduct module, _Default Price Dimension_ was implemented inside the PriceProduct to save BC.
-So all prices imported by the new PriceProductDataImport would be in the Default Price Dimension.
+All prices imported by the new PriceProductDataImport would be in the Default Price Dimension.
 See [Prices per Merchant Relation](/docs/scos/user/features/{{page.version}}/merchant-custom-prices-feature-overview.html) to learn more about the price dimension.

 ## PriceProductService

 Starting from version 2.0.0 of the `PriceProduct` module, we have added the Service layer with `PriceProductService`.
-Its purpose is to choose only one price from the list of prices available for the current customer, taking into account the provided filter, which could contain selected Store, Currency, Price mode (gross or net), and Quote (with customer information inside).
+Its purpose is to select only one price from the list of prices available for the current customer, taking into account the provided filter, which could contain a selected Store, Currency, Price mode (gross or net), and Quote (with customer information inside).

 The prices list can come from Yves (Storage) and Zed (DB).

 * In case with Yves,  the `PriceProductFilterTransfer` object should be created for filtering, which contains named values (store name, currency code, named price mode, named price type).
 * In case with Zed,the `PriceProductCriteriaTransfer` object should be created for filtering, which contains IDs as values (store ID, currency ID, price type id, etc.).

 If you need to add additional fields to one of these objects, add it to another one (if you added QTY to filter, criteria must be updated, etc.).
-So that `PriceProductFilterTransfer` could always be converted to `PriceProductCriteriaTransfer`.
+This ensures that `PriceProductFilterTransfer` can always be converted to `PriceProductCriteriaTransfer`.

 `PriceProductService` has plugins with `/Spryker/Service/PriceProductExtension/Dependency/Plugin/PriceProductFilterPluginInterface` which allows filtering price for price dimension.

-This filter can be really simple and filter price only by price dimension name, but it can also bear some logic, for example finding the minimum price from this price dimension.
+This filter can be really simple and filter price only by price dimension name, but it can also bear some logic, such as finding the minimum price from a price dimension.

 After that, the list of prices passed to service will be decreased to the list of filtered prices, which fits the Filter object only and filters plugins logic.

-Then `/Spryker/Service/PriceProduct/FilterStrategy/SinglePriceProductFilterStrategyInterface` is applied for filtered prices to find only ONE price (at the moment, there is only one built-in strategy `SinglePriceProductFilterMinStrategy` which finds MIN price).
+Then `/Spryker/Service/PriceProduct/FilterStrategy/SinglePriceProductFilterStrategyInterface` is applied for filtered prices to find only a single price (at the moment, there is only one built-in strategy `SinglePriceProductFilterMinStrategy` which finds MIN price).

 There is Quote in a `filter/criteria` without items since this is additional information about the environment from where prices are requested.